Treatment for endometriosis

 - Lower back pain that may occur at any time during your menstrual cycle

 Some people do not experience any symptoms of endometriosis.
-It’s important that you get regular gynecological exams, which will allow your gynecologist to monitor any changes.
+It would be best to get regular gynecological exams, allowing your gynecologist to monitor changes.
 This is particularly important if you have two or more symptoms.

-- Who has periods that last longer than 7 days
+- Whoever has periods that last longer than seven days

-- Who has short menstrual cycles (shorter than 28 days)
+- Whoever has short menstrual cycles (shorter than 28 days),

-- Who has a family history (mother or sister) of the condition
+- Whoever has a family history (mother or sister) of the condition.

 Alternative therapies work both to relieve the symptoms of endometriosis and to address the underlying causative factors.
-As a general rule, there is little scientific evidence to support the use of any alternative therapy in the treatment of endometriosis.
-That said, the potential damage tends to be low, so it generally won’t make things worse.
+As a general rule, little scientific evidence supports using alternative therapy to treat endometriosis.
+The potential damage tends to be low, so it generally won’t worsen things.

 Listed below are the most common natural treatments for endometriosis: